Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 ---

 # Ruby
+Over the years some tricks have been very useful while programming in Ruby, here you can see them.

 ## Conditional/Assignment merge
 Other languages may not let you assign variables inside a conditional statement, such as ``if``, ``elsif``, ``while`` or ``until``.